[Preview] Salesforce - Notes on API limit and permissions

 You can view your daily API usage in the System Overview page in Setup.
 It indicates your org’s API usage over the preceding 24 hours and as a percentage of your Daily API Request Limit (source).

-We are doing the minimum requests possible to keep your Salesforce structure up to date but it’s important to understand that you also query it each time you ping an agent associated with Salesforce data.
+It’s important to understand that you query it each time you ping an agent associated with Salesforce data.

 You can define API Usage notifications in your org to monitor your API usage against your API limits.
 An email notification will be sent when your org exceeds a specified threshold, as a percentage of the Daily API Request Limit, within a specified time period.